-Transfer Merit Scholarship: 9,000 - 12,000 To be eligible, students must submit an application for admission and have earned a cumulative grade point average of 3.3-4.0 at previous institutions.
+Transfer Merit Scholarship: \$7,500 - \$12,000 To be eligible, students must submit an application for admission and have earned a cumulative grade point average of 3.3- 4.0 at previous institutions.
 Recipients must maintain a 3.0 grade point average for yearly renewal.
 Students will be notified about the amount of the merit scholarship at the time of acceptance.

-Local Catholic High School Incentive Awards: 8,000 - 10,000 The local Catholic high school incentive awards are for incoming, first year students who did not earn a merit scholarship (from above).
-To be eligible, a prospective first year student must attend a local Catholic high school, apply to the College by March 1 of their senior year, and submit the FAFSA form by April 1.The amount of the award will vary depending on the students housing choice (commuter versus resident).
+Local Catholic High School Incentive Awards: \$8,000 The - Catholic high school incentive awards are for incoming, first year students who did not earn a merit scholarship (from above).
+To be eligible, a prospective first year student must attend a local Catholic high school, apply to the College by March 1 of their senior year, and submit the FAFSA form by April 1.-